mfruzan/CoreDetector/README.md

 Genome3 /dir/to/fasta/files/genome3.fa
 ```
 Here we can arbitrarily choose genome 1 as the query and the remainder genomes become the subjects.
+## <a name="iformat"></a>Output formats
+CoreDetector generates 2 output files in the output foldr: msa.maf and concatinated_msa.fa
+msa.maf is standard maf file that each entry of maf file contains one subject file for each genome.
+Coordinates and strandness of entries are related to the original contig from original genome fasta file.
+This maf file
+is approperiate for structural variation detection.
+concatinated_msa.fa file is a fasta file that has one entriy for each genome file and constructed by conctainating that genomes subject line from entries of msa.maf file.

 ## <a name="options"></a>Options